-“Maybe two thousand and nineteen wasn’t your year.
+“Maybe two thousand and twenty-one wasn’t your year.

 Maybe you never lost that last fifteen pounds.